bmshema/Baseline-WiFi-Scripts/README.md

 ### twoPlaces.sh:
 Takes input from packet captures collected from two separate locations and identifies MAC addresses present at both locations.
 Resulting output is in bothplaces.txt numbered by how many locations a MAC address was present in.

-### regretfulRaven.sh:
-Takes input for network SSID and hashcat mode 22000 file and executes a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.

 ### pcapfix_all:
 Runs pcapfix deep scan on all pcaps within a directory, moving the original corrupt pcaps to the "busted" directory.

+### regretfulRaven.sh:
+Takes input for network SSID and a hashcat mode 22000 file to execute a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.